 - Preheat oven to 375F.

-- Wash and prep your apples however you like them best.
-Peel if desired and slice or chop into half in cubes.
-Toss with lemon juice then place in greased 9x13-in pan.
+- Wash and core the apples.
+Peel if desired, and slice or chop into cubes.
+Toss with lemon juice then place in greased 9×13-in pan.8 cups chopped apples, 2 Tablespoons lemon juice

 - In a bowl, mix together flour, oats, salt, and cinnamon.
-Add melted butter and stir together.
+Add melted butter and stir together.⅓ cup all purpose flour, 2½ cups old fashioned oats, ½ teaspoon salt, 2½ teaspoons ground cinnamon, ½ cup melted butter

 - Sprinkle oat topping over apples.
-Drizzle the sweetened condensed milk over the top.
+Drizzle the sweetened condensed milk over the top.14 oz. sweetened condensed milk

 - Bake for about 40 minutes or until the topping is golden, the juices are bubbling and the apples are tender.